Called to Life Together

-At the heart of Duke Lutherans lies this call to life together—and we try to take the “together” part of that really seriously.
+Duke Lutherans is a community “called to life together”—and we try to take the “together” part of that seriously.
 Here’s what that means to us:

-We are called to life together in our CITY.
-This means taking part in what booming Durham has to offer—eating together at new restaurants and listening to live music in Durham’s Central Park.
-It also means listening to what this city needs and trying to meet those needs faithfully.
-It means hosting local speakers to share about our city’s challenges like affordable housing, food insecurity, and homelessness.
-It means tutoring kids from Durham Public Schools at a bilingual tutoring program at Pilgrim United Church of Christ, serving meals to hungry neighbors at Urban Ministries, and walking alongside newly-arrived refugee families at Church World Service.
-It means getting to know our city by going on a bike tour organized by the Durham History Hub in May, or embarking on a local Pilgrimage this September (see below for more details).
+We are called to life together in our COMMUNITY.
+This means taking part in what Durham has to offer, including hiking in Eno State Park and going to live music in Durham’s Central Park.
+But it also means listening to the needs of our neighbors and trying to meet those needs faithfully.
+It means learning from Durham’s leaders about our city’s challenges around affordable housing, food insecurity, and homelessness.
+It means tutoring kids from Durham Public Schools, eating meals with neighbors we may not otherwise break bread with, and walking alongside newly-arrived refugee families as they navigate life in a new place.
+It means learning the stories and history of this community by going on a Durham History Hub bike tour, or participating in the Durham Pilgrimage of Pain and Hope.

-And we are called to life together with YOU—alumni, family, and friends—who are an important part of the Duke Lutherans community.
-We look forward to sharing in this life together with you this upcoming year, this gift that God gives us undeservedly and abundantly.
+And we are called to life together with YOU—alumni, family, visitors, and friends new and old—who are an important part of the Duke Lutherans community.
+We look forward to sharing life together with you this year, a life that God gives us as a gift, undeservedly and abundantly.